uoa-compsci399-s1-2022/web-gaze-tracker/README.md

 AI-powered Face Detection & Rotation Tracking, Face Description & Recognition, Age & Gender & Emotion Prediction for Browser and NodeJS using TensorFlow/JS

 ### [OpenCV](https://opencv.org/)
 OpenCV (Open Source Computer Vision Library) is an open source computer vision and machine learning software library.
-OpenCV was built to provide a common infrastructure for computer vision applications and to accelerate the use of machine perception in the commercial products
+OpenCV was built to provide a common infrastructure for computer vision applications and to accelerate the use of machine perception in commercial products

 ## Installation and Setup
 TBA